 Over To You

 I hope you understand how to use olive oil and other oils to clean the plant leaves at home.

+If you have any more questions, you can ask them in the comments below.
+Also, don't forget to share this guide with your friends and family.
 I am sure they will also learn the right way to use oils for this purpose.